2022 AM Wings_Mono Negative

 Fernando Alonso

 More than 20 years after making his Grand Prix debut, the same restless hunger for success still drives Fernando Alonso.
-The double World Champion ushers in an exciting new chapter for AMF1, providing the skill, speed and experience needed to further the team's quest to become world title challengers.
+The double World Champion provides all the skill, speed and experience needed to further the team's quest to become world title challengers.

 F1 starts